ekohrt/dataset-10000-modern-mtg-decks/README.md

 # mtg-dataset-10000-modern-decks
 A dataset of 9,963 user-created modern decks.
 Decks were scraped from deckstats.net on December 27, 2020.
+Since these decks were uploaded by random users, there is no guarantee that the decks are competetive - but there is a wider variety.

 (Note: commas were removed from card names)